Multi-index ensemble Kalman filtering: Problem setting

-In the linear Gaussian setting, the exact filter distribution is provided in a closed form using the Kalman filter, however, when $\Psi$ is nonlinear, the filter distribution must be approximated.
-Hence, we construct an efficient MIEnKF method that converges weakly to the mean-field EnKF in the large-ensemble limit.
+The main objective of this paper is to construct an efficient MIEnKF method that converges weakly to the mean-field EnKF in the large-ensemble limit.
 In other words, for a given QoI $\varphi: \bR^d \rightarrow \bR$, our method approximates